 Our cancer and heart disease situations in North America would be a lot worse if not for the lycopene in our foods.

-In laboratory studies, researchers at the U.S. Department of Agriculture Fruit and Vegetable Chemistry Laboratory in Pasadena, California, found that limonoids increase the level of
+In laboratory studies, researchers found that limonoids increase the level of certain enzymes.

 And this super fruit is probably your best source of limonoids.